stackbit-projects/gatsby-portfolio-af54d/src/pages/index.md

   - section_id: hero
     type: section_hero
     title: 'Hi, I''m Sujata.'
-    content: >
+    content: |2
-      An open source contributor with some developer skills, with a willingness to bring change in life.
+       A complex human being with a curious mind hanging out in Tech World with a willingness to bring change.
   - section_id: about
     type: section_content
     title: About